ekuiter/PCLocator/README.md

 # PCLocator

-PCLocator is a tool to analyze presence conditions in variable software systems written in the programming language C.
+PCLocator is a Java tool to analyze presence conditions in variable software systems written in the programming language C.

 A presence condition describes under which circumstances a file or block of code is included in the compiled product.
 A naive, but slow solution is enumerating